icinganalysis/icinganalysis.github.io/content/Conclusions of the Meteorological Instruments Thread.md

 ##Notes:

-[^1]: Lewis, William: "Review of Icing Criteria" in Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
+[^1]: Lewis, William: "Review of Icing Criteria", in "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.
 It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).
-[^2]: "Airworthiness Standards: Transport Category Airplanes," U.S. Department of Transportation, Federal Aviation Administration, Federal Aviation Regulations, FAR Part 25, Washington, D.C.
 [^3]: “Aircraft Icing Handbook, Volume I.” DOT/FAA/CT-88/8-1 (1991) [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA238039.pdf).
 Also note that there was a perhaps little known update in 1993 (that did not affect the pages of interest herein): [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA276499.pdf).
 [^4]: Lewis, William: Icing Properties of Noncyclonic Winter Stratus Clouds.
 NACA-TN-1391, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082035)